Make a Cookie Cutter Christmas Angel Candle

 - Cutting mat or something suitable to protect the surface you are working on

 Start by warming up a sheet of wax up slightly by giving it a quick blast of the hair dryer (you may not need to do this if your room temperature is very warm) and then use the cookie cutter to cut out 12 shapes.
 I got my and it came with the wick too.
-If the cutter is digging into your hand you may find it helpful to use a rolling pin to help press down on the cutters.
-Amazon have some wax from Amazon are a little kinder on the palms as you press down. metal Angel cutters with a plastic rim
+If the cutter is digging into your hand, you may find it helpful to use a rolling pin to help press down on the cutters.
+Amazon has some wax from Amazon are a little kinder on the palms as you press down. metal Angel cutters with a plastic rim

-Once you have cut out 12 Angel shapes you need to sandwich the layers together.
+Once you have cut out 12 angel shapes, you need to sandwich the layers together.
 This is where the hairdryer really comes in!
 The aim of the Hairdryer is not to melt the wax but to soften it and make it slightly tacky so that the layers of wax will stick when gently pressed together.

 Cut a suitable length of wick and press gently into the wax to hold it in place and then continue to press the rest of the layers on top using the same technique as before.